cjmcdonald42/mxMoodle/blocks/mxschool_dash_student/README.md

 - [local_mxschool v3.2](/local/mxschool/README.md) (2020072200)

 ## Credits
-v3.0 of this plugin was developed alongside v3.0 of the local_mxschool plugin in 2018 by:
+v3.2 of this plugin was developed alongside v3.2 of the local_mxschool plugin in 2020 by:
-- Jeremiah DeGreeff, Class of 2019 <jrdegreeff@mxschool.edu>
+- Cannon Caspar, Class of 2021 <cpcaspar@mxschool.edu>
 - Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>

 v3.1 of this plugin was developed alongside v3.1 of the local_mxschool plugin in 2019 by:
 - Jeremiah DeGreeff, Class of 2019 <jrdegreeff@mxschool.edu>
 - Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>

-v3.2 of this plugin was developed alongside v3.2 of the local_mxschool plugin in 2020 by:
+v3.0 of this plugin was developed alongside v3.0 of the local_mxschool plugin in 2018 by:
-- Cannon Caspar, Class of 2021 <cpcaspar@mxschool.edu>
 - Jeremiah DeGreeff, Class of 2019 <jrdegreeff@mxschool.edu>
 - Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>

 ## License
 As Moodle itself, this plugin is provided freely under the [GNU General Public License v3.0](/COPYING.txt).